perlmaster/perlstuff/README.md

-show-tables.pl - show a list of tables under a MySQL database big.pl - list info for the largest files under a directory tree and.pl - search for files that contain all of the specified patterns
+show-tables.pl - show a list of tables under a MySQL database big.pl - list info for the largest files under a directory tree and.pl - search for files that contain all of the specified patterns zipgrep.pl - search ZIP file members for a pattern

 the other files in this repository are files that are "required" by the above named scripts